radiusxyz/bolt/testnets/holesky/README.md

 > For now, these are the only vaults & strategies that have been whitelisted by the Bolt protocol.

 After that, you need to interact with two contracts on Holesky:

-`BoltValidators` and `BoltManager`.
-The former is used to register your active validators into the protocol, while the latter is used to register as an operator into the system and integrate with the restaking protocols.
+- `BoltValidators`, used to register your active validators into bolt
+- `BoltManager`, used to register as an **operator** into the system and integrate with restaking protocols.

 > [!IMPORTANT]
-> When registering your operator in the `BoltManager` contract you must use the
+> When registering your **operator** in the `BoltManager` contract you MUST use the
-> public key associated to the private key used to sign commitments with the
+> Ethereum address for which you specify the private key as the `--commitment-private-key`
-> Bolt Sidecar (the `--commitment-private-key` flag).
+> flag in the Bolt Sidecar configuration.
+>
+> In other words, the `commitment-private-key` flag MUST be set to the private key of the Ethereum
+> address that is registered as operator in the `BoltManager` contract for your validators to be
+> able to sign valid commitments.

 **Prerequisites**